This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

-In cases where false, inaccurate or incomplete information is provided, the notifying party(ies) may be subject to fines of up to 1% of its group turnover in the previous year.
-It is not clear as to whether the turnover concerned is national or worldwide, leaving this decision at the discretion of the PCA, according to the features of the case at stake.
-In the last years, the PCA has applied several relevant fines (from €100,000 to €150,000) for these sort of infringements, although not within merger control.
-Criminal liability may also apply; however, such scenario has never been explored.
+In cases where false, inaccurate or incomplete information is provided, the notifying party(ies) may be subject to fines of up to 1% of group turnover in the previous year.
+It is not clear as to whether the turnover concerned is national or worldwide, this decision being left at the discretion of the PCA, according to the features of the case at stake.
+Over the past few years, the PCA has applied several fines (from €100,000 to €150,000) for these sort of infringements, although not within merger control.
+Criminal liability may also apply; however, this scenario has never been explored.

 Additionally, ex officio investigations may also be initiated by the PCA if it concludes that a clearance decision was adopted based on false, inaccurate or incomplete information provided by the notifying party(ies).

-All merger control decisions, either clearing or prohibiting a merger, as well as imposing a fine on undertakings, are appealable to the Competition, Supervision and Regulation Court (CSRC), which is a specialized court with competence to hear appeals of the PCA’s (and some sectoral regulators’) decisions.
-The authors of the notification are entitled to challenge such decisions, as well as any interested third parties (this includes parties that have been previously involved in the proceedings before the PCA, as well as other third parties that were not previously involved), provided that they can demonstrate a "legitimate interest”.
+All merger control decisions, either clearing or prohibiting a merger, as well as those imposing fines on undertakings, are appealable to the Competition, Supervision and Regulation Court (CSRC), which is a specialized court with competence to hear appeals based on decisions from the PCA (and some sectoral regulators).
+The authors of the notification, as well as any interested third parties (this includes parties that have been previously involved in the proceedings before the PCA, as well as other third parties that were not previously involved), are entitled to challenge these decisions, provided that they can demonstrate a "legitimate interest”.

 Appeals must be lodged within 3 months of the notification of the decision by the PCA, unless the decision is null and void, in which case there is no time limit.

-In general, the appeal does not have suspensive effect over the decision of the PCA.
+In general, the appeal does not have a suspensive effect over the PCA’s decision.

 Rulings by the CSRC can be appealed to the competent Appeals Court (Tribunal da Relação) within 30 days of the appealed ruling.
 Appeals against rulings of the Appeals Court, in cases of decisions other than the application of fines, are lodged with the Supreme Court (Supremo Tribunal de Justiça).
 The appeals to the Supreme Court are limited to points of law.
-Appeals which exclusively concern points of law shall be lodged to the Supreme Court directly.
+Appeals which exclusively concern points of law shall be lodged directly with the Supreme Court.